floriank/blog/content/post/using-phoenix-with-docker-part-2-implementation.md

 ## Handle the file

-It's time for some action in the controller, because at the moment our application will crash, if we try to submit the form with an image.
+It's time for some action in the controller, because at the moment our application will crash if we try to submit the form with an image.

 The controller action has to do the following: